-Nuquí, Colombia, a small town in Chocó province, is one of the top destinations to see the humpback whales who come to breed and give birth every year along Colombia’s Pacific coast from June to October.
-The nearly untouched beaches and beautiful surroundings also aren’t a bad bonus.
-They also make make Nuquí one of the best places for whale watching in Colombia.
-Read on for a complete travel guide to Nuquí, Colombia, including why you should go, available accommodations, things to do in Nuquí.
+Nuquí, Colombia, a small town in Chocó province, is one of the top destinations to see whales in Colombia.
+Humpback whales come to breed and give birth every year along Colombia’s Pacific coast.
+The nearly untouched beaches and beautiful surroundings make Nuquí not only a great place to see the whales in Colombia but to visit anytime.
+Read on for a complete travel guide to Nuquí, Colombia.

 Why You Should Go to Nuquí